delhatch/Zynq_UDP/README.md

 Click Next, and then Stream.

-In ther terminal program you will see a lot of messages showing you the length of the UDP datagrams received by the Zedboard.
+In ther terminal program you will see a lot of messages showing you the length of the UDP datagrams received by the Zedboard, from the VLC program.

 ** Improvements